Basilica Aemilia: Exterior

 The basilica stood on a tufa podium with a continuous marble staircase on three sides, granting access from the Forum to the southwest-facing porticus.
 Its façade featured engaged Doric columns with fluted shafts, Attic bases, and capitals decorated with egg-and-dart molding.
 Each bay of the entablature included five triglyphs, four metopes alternating between bucrania and decorative shields, and a richly carved cornice with coffered soffits and projecting modillions.
 All three façades were topped with a Doric entablature and attic, and decorated bases supported colossal statues of Parthian prisoners above the half-columns.
 These figures, possibly numbering at least eighteen, were carved from Pavonazzo marble and giallo antico, with Pentelic marble heads.
 Between each statue were niches intended for imagines clipeatae, likely recalling earlier commemorative portraits installed by Marcus Aemilius Lepidus in 78 BCE.

-A fragmentary pediment shown in the drawing by Giuliano da Sangello at the west end suggests that the basilica featured a wooden gabeled roof at its east and west end.
+A fragmentary pediment shown in the drawing by Giuliano da Sangello at the west end suggests that the basilica featured a wooden gable roof at its east and west end.
 Additional decorative and architectural elements were concentrated along the building's northern and southern flanks.
 The outermost colonnade, forming a shallow porch, was constructed with shafts of Cipollino marble, but was later walled off in the late 1st century CE, due to the nearly Temple of Peace and Forum of Nerva.